graezykev/explain-nuance-git-merge-rebase/README.md

 ### Rebase Conflict

-It creates a merge conflict that is almost identical to **option 1**:
+It creates a merge conflict that is almost identical to the one in **option 1**:

 ```txt
 Initial content